 Scholarships are provided in recognition of a student's ability to enhance the Seattle University community.
 Trustee, Campion, Bellarmine, Arrupe, Ignatian, McGoldrick, Messina, Xavier and Matteo Ricci College scholarship recipients are selected at the time of admission based on information presented with the admissions application.
-Chardin Awards are awarded during the financial aid award process based on the information presented with the admissions application plus the information reported on the FAFSA.

 Institutional scholarship renewal is based on scholarship specifics, satisfactory progress and, in some cases, continued need.
 Students must be continuously enrolled at Seattle University and meet Satisfactory Academic Progress requirements to retain these scholarships.

 Seattle University offers merit-based scholarships to international students based on the strength of their academic and extracurricular record.
 No separate application is required for scholarship consideration.

 For more information about scholarships for undergraduate students, visit the Scholarships page on the Undergraduate Admissions web site.